snowf1akes/DSA/README.md

-# DSA — Data Structures & Algorithms
+Welcome to Data Structures & Algorithms preparation!

 Hello!
 I'm snowf1akes.
 This repository contains reference implementations of core data structures and algorithms.

 It is designed to support:
-- Reinforcing foundational understanding
+- foundational understanding
-- Interview preparation
+- interview preparation
-- Clear, minimal examples that prioritize correctness and reasoning
+- and visualizing them.

-The focus is on clarity and correctness before optimization.

 ## Structure